 Smash up or blend about a half a banana or 1/4 cup applesauce to use as an egg replacer in baked goods such as muffins, pancakes, and yeast-free quick bread such as pumpkin bread and banana bread.
 Bananas and applesauce add the perfect amount of thick moisture like eggs, but they don't help your dishes rise or turn out light and fluffy, so be sure the recipe you are using includes a bit of baking powder or baking soda to help it rise if needed.

-Tofu is the best way to substitute eggs in dishes such as a quiche, frittata or egg salad.
-The texture of silken tofu or crumbled regular tofu is surprisingly similar to boiled or cooked eggs when used in a similar recipe, and the addition of a bit of mustard, turmeric or nutritional yeast to the dish give it a yellow hue, so your eyes are tricked as well as your taste buds.
+Tofu is the best way to substitute eggs in dishes such as a quiche, frittata, or egg salad.
+The texture of silken tofu or crumbled regular tofu is surprisingly similar to boiled or cooked eggs when used in a recipe.
+The addition of a bit of mustard, turmeric, or nutritional yeast to the dish give it a yellow hue, so your eyes are tricked as well as your taste buds.
 Because other recipe adjustments are probably needed to make an egg-free frittata, it's best to follow a recipe rather than just replacing the eggs with tofu.

 Silken tofu is also an appropriate egg substitute in baked goods.
 To use it in recipes, blend 1/4 cup silken tofu with the liquid ingredients until the tofu is smooth and creamy.
 While it won't alter the flavor of a recipe, using tofu as an egg substitute makes baked goods a bit on the heavy and thick side, so it works well in brownies and pancakes, but doesn't work well in something like an angel food cake that needs to be light and fluffy.

-In a pinch—or with a good recipe—vinegar mixed with water can be an egg substitute, as can plain, run-of-the-mill soda can work as a decent egg replacer.
-For savory entrees such as a vegetarian casserole or a loaf, try using 2 to 3 tablespoons of bread crumbs or oats.
+In a pinch—or with a good recipe—vinegar mixed with water can be an egg substitute, as can plain, run-of-the-mill club soda.
+For savory entrees such as a vegetarian casserole or a loaf, try using 2 to 3 tablespoons of breadcrumbs or oats to act as a binder.